crane-strategy/BEPI/README.md

 Why is it needed?

-U.S. Election policy needs modernization to address the "2020 U.S. Election Problem."
+This project began in February 2021 in response to the need for bipartisan consensus at local, state, and national levels to modernize U.S. Election policy and address the "2020 U.S. Election Problem."

-Bipartisan consensus at local, state, and national levels will be needed to change policies.

 In more detail, what was the "2020 U.S. Election Problem?"